heerensharma/streaming-gbq/README.md

 `pip install docker-compose`

 **Note**: Please change the placeholder `<enter-data-dir-path>` value in docker-compose.yaml which corresponds to "stream_generator" container.
-Change this value to folder location of given csv file.
+This value should point to the folder location of given csv file.
 E.g. if `data_source.csv` resides in `/Users/name/Downloads/` folder, then change the value of placeholder to this path.
 Alternatively, one can also change the `config/config.py` file, for appropriate file_name changes.

 ### Run Services